-- ♦ load or tryLoad
+- load or tryLoad

 - ♦ insert or tryInsert

 - update or tryUpdate

 - ♦ delete or tryDelete

 - ♦ markPropertiesClean

 - ♦ markPropertiesDirty

-If defined, a join property set method does two things.
+Many-to-one joins usually require a set method, just like regular properties.
+Calling it does two things.
 If the value is not null, it sets all internal property values to match the external properties supplied by the given joined Storable.
 Then it caches the joined instance for later calls.
 No data is persisted when calling a join property set method.